kmooc/edx-documentation/ko_kr/shared/exercises_tools/drag_and_drop.rst

 .. code-block:: xml

     <problem>
         Here's an example of a "Drag and Drop" question set.
-Click and drag each word in the scrollbar below, up to the numbered bucket which matches the number of letters in the word.
+Click and drag each word in the scrollbar below, up to the numbered bucket which matches the number o f letters in the word.
         <customresponse>
             <drag_and_drop_input img="https://studio.edx.org/c4x/edX/DemoX/asset/L9_buckets.png">
                 <draggable id="1" label="a"/>